guax/weasel/README.md

 to achieve any result.

-As you increase the chance of mutation more generations are needed because a lot of "reverse" evolution happens.
-Later I remembered and found a [TED talk](http://www.youtube.com/watch?v=BBao3D6sBto) I saw last year that presents this as one of the lucky factors of life on earth, where the randomness of gene copies is just adequate to sustain evolving life.
+As you increase the chance of mutation more generations are needed because a lot of "reverse" evolution happens, there is a threshold.
+That remembered me of a [TEDx talk](http://www.youtube.com/watch?v=BBao3D6sBto) I saw last year that presents this threshold as one of the factors that allow life to thrive.